Climate Research and Development ProgramClimate R&D Program

-EFFECTS (Exploring Future Flora, Environments, and Climates Through Simulations)
+Exploring Future Flora, Environments, and Climates Through Simulations (EFFECTS)

-The EFFECTS Project investigates species and ecosystem responses to climate change over multiple temporal and spatial scales and evaluates the potential implications of these responses for conservation and natural resource management activities.
-We use a variety of physically-based numerical process models to study the mechanisms and dynamics of ecosystem processes and to simulate changes in the distributions and characteristics of species, ecosystems, and related environmental variables.
+The EFFECTS Project investigates species and ecosystem responses to climate change over paleo to future time scales (from ~21,000 years ago through climate projections for the next century).
+We use physically-based models to simulate ecosystem dynamics and changes in the distributions and characteristics of species, ecosystems, and related environmental processes.
 This research is designed to improve our understanding of the effects of climate change across taxonomic (biome to species) and spatial (global to landscape) scales.
-An important component of this work is to determine how species and ecosystems have responded to historic and paleoclimate changes and to use these past responses to inform our understanding of how species and ecosystems may respond to potential future climate change.
-Results from this research are used to provide conservation and natural resource managers with information to use in developing management responses to climate change.
+An important component of this work is to determine how species and ecosystems have responded to historical and paleoclimate changes and to use these past responses to help us understand how species and ecosystems may respond to potential future climate change.

 Why is this research important?